pandas-dev/pandas/doc/source/io.rst

    For now, writing your DataFrame into a database works only with **SQLite**.
 Moreover, the **index** will currently be **dropped**.

+.. _io.bigquery:

 Google BigQuery (Experimental)
 ------------------------------

+.. versionadded:: 0.13.0

 The :mod:`pandas.io.gbq` module provides a wrapper for Google's BigQuery analytics web service to simplify retrieving results from BigQuery tables using SQL-like queries.
 Result sets are parsed into a pandas DataFrame with a shape derived from the source table.
 Additionally, DataFrames can be uploaded into BigQuery datasets as tables if the source datatypes are compatible with BigQuery ones.
-The general structure of this module and its provided functions are based loosely on those in :mod:`pandas.io.sql`.

-For specifics on the service itself, see: <https://developers.google.com/bigquery/>
+For specifics on the service itself, see `here <https://developers.google.com/bigquery/>`__

 As an example, suppose you want to load all data from an existing table : `test_dataset.test_table`